 The Barna Way

 Lisa and Rena host a number of creative experiences and workshops in conjunction with the MOYA festival including ‘Art in Nature’ ‘Songs for the Spirit’ and ‘Living Lens’.
 In their respective studios, they create work that reflects their passion for food and their commitment to biodiversity and climate action.
-Lisa recently published her highly acclaimed new book ‘The Local Food Project’, about the power of eating local food to increase health and well being; to reduce plastic and carbon; and to support local food producers.
+Lisa is currently the Kerry Visual Artist in Residence with Kerry County Council Arts office.
+Lisa’s book ‘The Local Food Project’ is inspired by working on the land and is about the power of eating local food to increase health and well being; to reduce plastic and carbon; and to support local food producers.

 - The Independent / Kerryman: We want to leave a woodland